-We can sympathize with her because she is a woman in her late sixties, because she is helpless before Raskolnikov, and because she is killed in a brutal and cruel way.
+We can sympathize with her because she's a woman in her late 60s who's pretty much alone, because she's helpless before Raskolnikov and his nasty axe, and because she's killed in a brutal and cruel way.

 But, on the other hand, we know she cheats poor people and beats Lizaveta.
 Still, we probably wouldn't sentence her to death for those acts.
 She's a brilliant choice of victim, from a fictional standpoint—a cruel person but probably not one of the cruelest people in St. Petersburg.
 (You could have chosen a better mark, Raskolnikov.)